Florida Wrongful Death Laws

 - Florida Civil Statute of Limitations

-Have a Florida Attorney Review Your Wrongful Death Claim for Free
+Have a Florida Attorney Help With Your Wrongful Death Claim

 If you've lost someone close to you, the last thing you want to do is file a lawsuit.
-But if someone else might be responsible for your loved one's death, they may be held liable in a wrongful death lawsuit.
+But if someone else might be responsible for their death, they may be held liable in a wrongful death lawsuit.
 Although Florida wrongful death laws restrict such claims to the deceased's personal representative, that person may claim for damages on your behalf.
-To learn more, get a free claim evaluation from a Florida attorney.
+To learn more, talk to a Florida injury law attorney.